raspberrypilearning/python-web-server-with-flask/en/step_4.md

 ![my website](images/flask-template.png)

-In this case it's not much different, as all you've done is added a header, but there's plenty of scope to expand!
+In this case it's not much different, as all you've done is added a HTML header, but there's plenty of scope to expand!

 --- /task ---